 Sequential cropping is a form of multi-cropping where two or three crops in years are grown in sequence on the same field.
 The second crop is planted after the harvest of primary.
 In history, sequential cropping has always played a fundamental role in adapting to changing climatic conditions.
 The implementation of sequential cropping is particularly interesting to study because it is becoming possible in previously less suitable areas, and because the interaction between different crop species could be designed and managed to improve crop production and provide important ecosystem services.
 In this regard, sequential cropping can be used for its potential stability and greater yields compared to monocropping, as well as for reducing the risk of complete crop failure in variable environments.
 Besides the direct benefits of crop production, sequential cropping systems were observed to improve the functioning of agricultural systems, reducing the environmental impacts associated with agricultural production.
 Without the implementation of such a type of system, world food production could have not increased at the rate it did and more natural ecosystems would have been converted to agriculture.
 However, this has come with a cost in terms of environmental degradation, reducing biodiversity and all its related ecosystem services.
 Hence, the challenge of agriculture today is to contribute to current and future food security with the implementation of more sustainable and resilient practices.

 Sustainable intensification through sequential cropping is vital for boosting productivity while conserving resources.
-In the Konkan region of Maharashtra, rice dominates the kharif season, but post-rainy season land remains underutilized due to moisture loss and lack of timely field preparation.
+In the Konkan region of Maharashtra, rice dominates the Kharif season, but post-rainy season land remains underutilized due to moisture loss and lack of timely field preparation.
 Permanent raised beds with mulching offer a solution by conserving moisture and improving soil conditions, enabling successful sequential cropping.
 Despite the known benefits of cereal–vegetable–legume systems, research is limited on the performance of rice–okra–green gram sequences under permanent raised beds conditions in humid tropics.
 There is a notable gap in understanding their impact on water use, nutrient efficiency, soil health and profitability, particularly with integrated fertilizer practices like fertigation, briquettes and straight fertilizer.

 Materials and methods